fredhicks/Blades-in-the-Dark/README.md

 * Changed type choice for cohorts to a pseudo-select dropdown
 * Added button to roll cohort quality
 * Removed spirit playbook dots, since you're supposed to add them to existing dots
+* Disabled reset-to-zero feature when switching to a spirit playbook
+* Added Frame section under items to support the Hull playbook

 ### 0.4.2
 * Added Georgia to list of header fonts for a better look on Windows